-- Support for Work Seekers: Competitive applications in the Support for Work Seekers Funding Window are those linking active work-seekers, especially women and youth to formal and informal sector opportunities and job placement. - Funding proposals could include demand-led interventions from (1) Entities that match unemployed young people with suitable job opportunities, and (2) Entities that aim to upskill unemployed young people and then match them with suitable job opportunities.
+- Support for Work Seekers: Competitive applications in the Support for Work Seekers Funding Window are those linking active work-seekers, especially women and youth to green and informal economy opportunities and job placement, including placement in the formal sector. - Funding proposals must be demand-led interventions that result in matching the unemployed with suitable job placements/opportunities.
+The interventions could also aim to upskill/re-skill the unemployed and match them with suitable job opportunities.
+These proposals/interventions must result in a job placement for the target group who received the training.